nsapru/SwitchOut/README.md

 ```

 ## Run Inference
-At this time, training in inference occurs in the same (train.py) file.
+At this time, training and inference occurs in the same (train.py) file.
 I am planning create a separate file, translate.py, to run inference from the command line using pre-trained copies of my model.

+## Next Steps
+The repository in its current form demonstartes SwitchOut implemented for the Transformer.
+Time permitting, it'll be interesting to try matching all the training conditions in the original paper and see if this model can match the published results.